mariesarabia/Pong/README.md

 - The use of Constructor class and methods.

-- Instatiating new objects using New.
+- Instantiating new objects using New.